univention/ox-connector/README_USERS.md

 Setting `isOxGroup=Not` will remove the group from OX.

-## What does not work at the moment?

-* Unsetting attributes.
-You can only set them during creation or modify them to another value

 ## Caveats

 * Installing the OX Provisioning App alongside Open Xchange in the same UCS domain may cause problems and/or confusion due to UDM modules being double registered